Agoric/agoric-sdk/packages/swingset-liveslots/src/vatstore-usage.md

 # Virtual/Durable Collections (aka Stores)

-Liveslots provides a handful of "virtual collection" types to vats, to store high-cardinality data on disk rather than in RAM.
-These are also known as a `Store`.
+Liveslots provides to vats a handful of "virtual collection" types for storing high-cardinality data on disk rather than in RAM.
+Each instance of one of these types is described as a "[Store](../../store/docs/store-taxonomy.md)".
 They provide limited range queries and offer a single fixed sort index: numbers sort as usual, BigInts sort as usual but separate from numbers, strings sort lexicographically by UTF-8 encoding, and object references sort by insertion order.

 Collections are created by functions on the `VatStore` global: